jfutoma/jfutoma.github.io/index.md

 # Bio
 I'm a 5th year PhD candidate in [Statistical Science](https://stat.duke.edu) at [Duke](https://duke.edu), and I'm funded by an [NDSEG Fellowship](https://ndseg.asee.org/).
 I work in the intersection of machine learning and healthcare under the supervision of [Katherine Heller](http://www2.stat.duke.edu/~kheller/).

+I'm especially interested in deploying machine learning models into actual clinical practice to help doctors provide better care and improve patient outcomes.
+To that end, I collaborate a lot with the Duke Institute for Health Innovation [DIHI](http://www.dihi.org/), and we're working to deploy a model I developed for early detection of sepsis into the Duke Health System.
+We're on track to launch our SepsisWatch app this fall, and we'll be running a clinical trial to demonstrate that it improves upon current standard care!
+In the past I've built models for predicting disease progression and adverse events in chronic kidney disease patients, and models for surgical complications (this project has now spun into a [startup](http://kelahealth.com/)).

-Before that, I obtained my AB in Mathematics (2013) from Dartmouth College, and wrote an honors thesis under the supervision of Daniel Rockmore.
+Before Duke, I obtained my AB in [Mathematics](https://math.dartmouth.edu/) (2013) from [Dartmouth College](http://home.dartmouth.edu/), where I wrote an honors thesis under the supervision of [Daniel Rockmore](http://www.cs.dartmouth.edu/~rockmore/).

 My email address is ``jdf38@duke.edu``.
+You can find my CV [here](https://github.com/jfutoma/jfutoma.github.io/blob/master/CV.pdf).

 # Publications